-Author has written 126 stories for Avengers, Hogan's Heroes, Buffy: The Vampire Slayer, Misc.
-Games, Harry Potter, Cape, 4400, Revolution, Arrow, ER, and Drive Angry.
+Author has written 153 stories for Avengers, Hogan's Heroes, Buffy: The Vampire Slayer, Misc.
+Games, Harry Potter, Cape, 4400, Revolution, Arrow, ER, Drive Angry, Warcraft, Sea Patrol, and Guardians of the Galaxy.

 Okay, you've wandered onto my profile.
 You're either lost or you like something I've written.
 If the latter, please, keep reading.